 On 9 July 2021, the Company requested a voluntary suspension of its securities pending the finalisation of the details of a material acquisition.
-The voluntary suspension was extended on 16 September 2022, 10 January 2023.
+The voluntary suspension was extended on 16 September 2022 to the 10 January 2023.
 On 16 September 2022, the Company announced it was not proceeding with the material acquisition.
+Subsequently, on 10 July 2023, the Company was delisted from the ASX Official List in accordance with Listing Rule 17.12.